 - any initial couple photoshoot ideas and locations;

-- whether you’d like vendor, hotel, restaurant, or props recommendations, and
+- whether you’d like vendor, hotel, restaurant, or props recommendations; and

 - importantly, what you love about their photography.

 Above all, be mindful to not make your inquiry purely about the price per se.

 But that’s just all the more reason to protect your investment and take the photography decision seriously.

 Keep in mind that hiring a photographer in Paris is about value and not the lowest price.

-… you end up saving, say, Euro 50-100 on photography … just to realize that your proposal photographer missed the moment or otherwise adversely affected your experience.
+… you end up saving, say, Euro 50-100 on photography just to realize that your proposal photographer missed the moment or otherwise adversely affected your experience.

-You’d only have yourself to blame; you’ve been cautioned.
+You’d only have yourself to blame.

 Here’s an example of a recent inquiry that checks all the boxes and is sure to get a passionate response fast:

-Now, let’s be more specific.
+Now, let’s get specific.

 This is incidentally an excellent opportunity to already assess potential photographers’ responsiveness, effort, and ability to communicate in English.

-- how fast does she get back to you?
+- How fast does she get back to you?

-- is it a canned response or does her email touch specifically on you and answer your questions?
+- Is it a canned response, or does her email touch specifically on you and answer your questions?

-- does she go beyond the proverbial call of duty by making helpful recommendations and anticipating your concerns or hesitations?
+- Does she go beyond the proverbial call of duty by making helpful recommendations and anticipating your concerns or hesitations?

 The term Paris photography package refers to a collection of photography-related services and products.